rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-For fields for which the order is OK already or a fixed order is not important, you can insert a wildcard `"*"` item in your `ui:oder` definition.
-All unreferenced fields will be rendered at that point:
+If a guarenteed fixed order is only important for some fields, you can insert a wildcard `"*"` item in your `ui:order` definition.
+All fields that are not referenced explicitly anywhere in the list will be rendered at that point:

 ```js
 const uiSchema = {